Iris Café

 The church doesn't fund the café.
 The café makes the space viable for both.

 Running a café is a full-time job.
 Leading a church is a full-time job.
-The goal is to protect both — and that means dedicated support for each role.
+The goal is to protect both — and that means dedicated support for each role from the start.

 The pastor preaches, disciples, and cares for people.